Brand Partnership Agreement: How to Do It Legally

 Brand Influencer Partnerships

-More and more companies are starting to make room in their advertising budget for influencer partnerships.
+More and more companies are making room in their advertising budget for influencer partnerships.
 ‘Influencers’ are individuals who already have a following of their own.

-These are creative people who, by finding a niche that they are passionate about, start creating relevant content and sharing it with their follower-base.
-Thanks to the growing popularity of these people, many software companies launch influencer marketing platforms such as Grin, Humanz, and Upfluence with a variety of features and filters with the hope of simplifying the process for influencers and businesses respectively.
-Humanz even enables to connect with either the brand or the influencer and generate the whole campaign right on its platform without transferring information from one place to the other.
+These are creative people who, by finding a niche they are passionate about, start creating relevant content and sharing it with their follower base.
+Thanks to the growing popularity of these people, many software companies launched influencer marketing platforms such as Grin, Humanz, and Upfluence with various features and filters to simplify the process for influencers and businesses.
+Humanz even enables one to connect with either the brand or the influencer and generate the whole campaign on its platform without transferring information from one place to another.

-Brands looking to advertise their products, partner with these influencers, with the hopes of tapping into their audience.
+Brands looking to advertise their products partner with these influencers, hoping to tap into their audience.
 This highly coveted agreement can boost a company’s exposure practically overnight.
-It can be a long-term beneficial opportunity for both blogger and brand.
+It can be a long-term beneficial opportunity for the blogger and the brand.

 Media Sponsorships

-Like influencer partnerships, media sponsorships are typically ad campaigns where the company or individual signs an agreement to promote certain products or services to an audience through a media channel (TV, Radio, Online, Social Media, etc.).
-Bloggers and content creators may charge a fee for an advertisement to be placed on their sites to reach the intended audience.
+Like influencer partnerships, media sponsorships are ad campaigns where the company or individual signs an agreement to promote specific products or services to an audience through a media channel (TV, Radio, Online, Social Media, etc.).
+Bloggers and content creators may charge a fee for advertising on their sites to reach the intended audience.
 Many use this as a passive income stream.

 What To Keep In Mind Before Signing a Partnership Agreement

-Now that you know a few of the ways partnerships can benefit your blog, here’s what you need to know to keep you out of a crossfire legally.
-You want to be careful what you agree to; because, more often than not, what you’re presented with initially may not be what you sign up for in the fine print.
+Now that you know a few ways partnerships can benefit your blog, here’s what you need to know to keep you out of a crossfire legally.
+You want to be careful what you agree to more often than not; what you’re presented with initially may not be what you sign up for in the fine print.

 #1- Have All Brand Partnership Agreements in Writing

 I cannot stress this enough.
-For influencers, bloggers, really all content creators, have a contract in writing.
-Many initial proposals are sent through social media direct messaging or email trying to establish contact.
+Influencers, bloggers, and all content creators have a contract in writing.
+Many initial proposals are sent through direct messaging or email through social media, trying to establish contact.

 You may then be sent a lengthy contract detailing the deal’s specifics.
-Check and double-check that everything required of you and important things like compensation are all there in writing.
+Check and double-check everything you require; essential things like compensation are in writing.

 Always be sure to have everything that you discussed in writing.
 Not only will this benefit both parties when a dispute arises, but when the time comes to (hopefully) renew the contract, you have a sounding board of what can and cannot be offered.
 From there, you can assess the ROI (return on investment) the partnership has on your brand.
 And decide if it is worth continuing.

-If the company tells you that they do not have a contract that is not ok.
+Suppose the company tells you they do not have a contract.
+That is not ok.
 Offer to give them one.
-Too often, I have seen bloggers and influencers just agree to things, do their part, and never get paid.
+Too often, I have seen bloggers and influencers agree to things, do their part, and never get paid.

 That is why I drafted my Sponsored Post/Influencer Agreement.
-It has been written by me, a real lawyer and blogger then turned into a fully customizable, easy-to-use, legal template that you reuse as many times as you like.
+I have written it as an honest lawyer and blogger and then turned it into a fully customizable, easy-to-use legal template that you can reuse as many times as you like.

 #2- Outline How Customer Data Will Be Presented

-I wish there was more discussion around this, as customer data is a crucial piece of partnership agreements.
-Let’s say that you decide to take on a far-reaching brand partnership where your blog will be exposed to thousands if not millions of current and potential customers.
+I wish there were more discussion, as customer data is crucial to partnership agreements.
+Let’s say you decide to take on a far-reaching brand partnership where your blog will be exposed to millions of current and potential customers.
 Let’s also say that said agreement requires product placement and access to the company’s media channels- WIN!

-Make sure when discussing the contract with your lawyer (or schedule a discovery call with me should you not have one) that it clearly outlines how customer data will be shared, how often to submit information, and any additional details that need to be included.
-You will be surprised at the amount of leg work required to keep up with this, and depending on your agreement, your business may be solely responsible for providing all data.
+When discussing the contract with your lawyer (or schedule a discovery call with me should you not have one), it clearly outlines how customer data will be shared, how often to submit information, and any additional details that need to be included.
+You will be surprised at the amount of leg work required to keep up with this, and depending on your agreement, your business may be solely responsible for providing all data

 #3- Handle A Breach of Contract With Grace

-You may have heard a horror story or two of a company partnering with a well-known brand or celebrity, having contracts signed and details flushed out, only to be shortchanged in the end and their product or service not placed correctly to the intended audience.
+You may have heard a horror story or two of a company partnering with a well-known brand or celebrity and having contracts signed.
+Details are flushed out, only to be shortchanged, and their product or service not placed correctly to the intended audience.
 As viewers, we usually catch wind of this happening when the offended party takes to social media to air their grievances and provide ‘receipts’ of the issues.
 It’s usually a messy situation.

-Should you enter into an agreement with a brand and the content requested has not been created or reached its target audience as it should have, then that may be grounds for a breach in contract.
-However, before you head to social media to fume and air out dirty laundry, I ask that you first pause, reflect and get your attorney on the phone.
-This is because there are extreme consequences should you disclose information that you are legally bound to keep hush.
+Should you agree with a brand and the content requested has not been created or reached its target audience as it should have, then that may be grounds for a breach of contract.
+However, before you head to social media to fume and air out dirty laundry, I ask that you pause, reflect, and get your attorney on the phone.
+This is because there are extreme consequences.
+Should you disclose information, you are legally bound to keep hush.

 For example, your contract may have an NDA (Non-Disclosure Agreement) attached to it or may come with other disclosure agreements that may be grounds for a defamation or slander lawsuit to be filed against you -ouch!
 You can learn more about defamation with LegalVision NZ.

-Brand partnerships, if done correctly, can be a beautiful and life-changing opportunity for your business, and no two agreements are the same.
-Keep these three legal tips in mind, (you can bookmark this post or Pin it!) when deciding to move forward on a partnership agreement, and as always, please keep all agreements in writing.
+If done correctly, brand partnerships can be a beautiful and life-changing opportunity for your business, and no two agreements are the same.
+Keep these three legal tips in mind (you can bookmark this post or Pin it!) when deciding to move forward on a partnership agreement, and as always, please keep all deals in writing.

 This is a guest post by Crystallace Fenn.
-Crystallace is a blogger and practicing attorney that blogs over at HeyCrystallace.com
+Crystallace is a blogger and practicing attorney who blogs over at HeyCrystallace.com.